Q. What advice do you have for a customer looking to hire a provider like you?

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. Inside secrets?
 Perhaps one and that is: contrary to popular belief, a cloudy day is not better than a bright sunny one for portraits.
 The light comes from an undisclosed source and cannot be controlled, often resulting in shadows under the eyes.
-Putting your subject between the sun and you and exposing for only the face will give you a much better and brighter image!
 You can use a fill in flash as well, but this can add a harsh light on an otherwise soft image.

 For more tips and to follow my recent sessions please check out my blog: